 At the time of the arrests, Jimmy Melvin Jr. was already imprisoned for cocaine possession, but in Jackson's confessions he proved that Melvin Jr. was still an influential organizer working from behind bars alongside BJ Marriott, while Boo operated things from the outside.
 Melvin Jr. received another five years on his current sentence.

 The dysfunction within the criminal network started manifesting itself in more heinous acts around this time.
 On October 25, 2002, at least one Molotov cocktail and five bullets hit a property owned by Jimmy Melvin Sr. An extended family member of the Marriotts, Wayne Douglas Robinson, was arrested for the crime.
-And over the next few years, several houses, apartment buildings, and businesses around Halifax were shot at or firebombed, all of which was believed to be connected with the growing beef between the two families.
+Over the next few years, several houses, apartment buildings, and businesses around Halifax were shot at or firebombed.
+All of this unrest was believed to be connected with the growing beef between the two families.

 The Spryfield wars were raging full-on when both Jimmy Melvin Sr. and Jimmy Melvin Jr. were released from prison in 2006.